meeehdi-dev/bropilot.nvim/README.md

 ### Next edit suggestions

-Thanks to Github's copilot LSP and the work of @Tris203 and @Xuyuanp on https://github.com/copilotlsp-nvim/copilot-lsp If you use copilot as the provider, whenever you accept a suggestion, a request is sent to the LSP to ask for next edit suggestions.
+Thanks to Github's copilot LSP and the work of [@Tris203](https://github.com/tris203) and [@Xuyuanp](https://github.com/Xuyuanp) on https://github.com/copilotlsp-nvim/copilot-lsp, if you use copilot as the provider, whenever you accept a suggestion, a request is sent to the LSP to ask for next edit suggestions.
 You can also set a keymap to force a request.
-Please note that it is very experimental at the moment.
+⚠️ Please note that it is very experimental at the moment.

 ## Setup